top of page

 The adjective 'decisive' finds its etymological roots in the Latin word 'decidere,' which combines 'de' (meaning 'off' or 'down from') and 'cadere' (meaning 'to fall').
 In its original Latin sense, 'decidere' referred to the act of cutting off or bringing something to a conclusion.
 This idea of reaching a definitive end is at the heart of the word's evolution.
 As 'decidere' transitioned into Old French and later into English, it took on the sense of demonstrating the ability to make clear and prompt decisions, often leading to resolute actions or conclusive outcomes.
 Thus, the etymology of 'decisive' reflects its historical association with making definitive choices that lead to determined and conclusive results, akin to bringing a matter to a decisive conclusion.

-Quiz: Find the meaning of decisive
+Quiz: Find the meaning of the adjective decisive:

 Try Again!